 I am strongly committed to anti-discrimination.
 I value difference and diversity and do not discriminate on the grounds of age, gender and gender identity, sexual preference or orientation, marital/partnership status, religion, race, colour, national origin, disability, heritage or political belief.

 We may provide paid products and/or services within the Service.
 In that case, we use third-party services for payment processing (e.g. payment processors).

 Cancellation and missed session policy

 If for any reason you are unable to attend your appointment, please let me know as soon as possible.
 The required notice for cancellation is forty-eight hours.
 Where there is less notice of cancellation or if you do not attend your appointment you will be charged the full fee.
 In certain circumstances, the charging of the total fee can be waived at the discretion of Andrea Szentgyorgyi.
-With adequate advanced notice, where possible, you will be offered an alternative appointment.
+With adequate advance notice, where possible, you will be offered an alternative appointment.

-If, for any reason, I need to cancel your appointment, I will endeavour to provide you with as much advance notice as possible.
+If for any reason, I need to cancel your appointment, I will endeavour to provide you with as much advance notice as possible.